rawhasan/cf7-spam-blocker/README.md

 This plugin blocks spam submissions in **Contact Form 7** (CF7) forms using regex and keyword-based filtering, with detailed logging.

+**Known Issue: Form in not being submitted with CloudFlare.
+Keeps rotating.
+Need to fix.**

 ## ✅ Key Functionalities